How to Take Real Estate Photos: Sell Faster and for More Money

 Market your home right from day 1

-According to research by the National Association of Realtors, 89% of younger Boomers and Millennials — some of the largest homebuyer segments — say that photos are the most valuable feature when they are shopping for a home online.
+According to research by the NAR, photos were the most useful website feature for almost nine in 10 buyers aged 58 and younger — some of the largest homebuyer segments.
 If your house doesn’t show well online, there’s less reason for these potential buyers to come see it in person.

 The photos of your home set the stage from the beginning for how much activity and what kind of offers your house will get.